 The Kindle Paperwhite Screen

-The Kindle became a touchscreen device with the introduction of the Kindle Touch in 2011.
-That technology has been further developed and refined in the Kindle Paperwhite.
+The touchscreen technology introduced in the Kindle Touch has been further developed and refined in the latest generation of the Kindle Paperwhite.

 The screen on the device uses capacitive technology, which means that very light touches with your finger — or a capacitive stylus — will cause changes on the screen.